VanDitcher/BugTracka/README.md

 # BugTracka

+Note: Firebase database rules for writing have been set to false for security reasons.

 Bug Tracka is a web app designed to manage project tickets and get them where they are needed.

 Login Page: